Use Their Tools and Failure is Your Only Option

 (You can see the scene at the 3:00 minute mark.
 Watch from the beginning of the clip to get the “Failure is not an option” build-up.)

 Don’t Give me Anything They Don’t Have on Board

-It’s certainly not a groundbreaking scene, or a famous quote, but as always I’m attracted to the pragmatism of the comment, and the real-world context for success it creates.
+It’s certainly not a groundbreaking scene, or a famous quote, but I’m attracted to the pragmatism of the comment.

 - We have a problem.

 - The guys up in space can only use certain tools.

 - Let’s not confuse the issue by working the problem with tools they don’t have available.

 Don’t give me anything they don’t have on board.